Shedelbower/Aberration/README.md

 ### Doors
 1. [ ] Add vertical sliding door that only quadruped can crawl under
-2. [ ] Add multiple check colliders, one for each side of door.
+2. [x] Add multiple check colliders, one for each side of door.
-3. [ ] Damage entities when shutting on them?
+3. [ ] Damage/push entities when shutting on them?

 ### Juice
 1. [ ] Add player camera shake